-If you take our pretty, bright turquoise, Tropical Cocktail and add a drop of Hurricane you'll see a big difference!
+For example, if you take our pretty, bright turquoise, Tropical Cocktail and add a drop of Hurricane you’ll see a big difference!
 We can achieve a similar tone by adding Liquorice and Simplicity instead of Hurricane.

 You can, of course add a bit more of the white Simplicity to lighten it up, if it’s too dark for your liking.

 We can do more with color mixing than creating tints, shades, and tones of a color.
 We can also mix 2 colors together to create a new hue.
 We’ve shown a few examples here, but the possibilities are endless so we recommend playing around with this to create some unique colors yourself!